WHERE IS FOREST SCHOOL?

 The Forest School site is located within the nearly 20 acres of Lake District landscape that make up Windermere School’s Elleray Estate.

-Pupils from Pre-School, Reception, Year 1 and Year 2 take part in weekly Forest School sessions.
+Pupils in Pre-School, Reception, Year 1 and Year 2 take part in two 90 minute Forest School sessions each week.
 The focus is on woodland activities which start to nurture those ‘hard to measure’ life skills that we believe are so important in children’s education; self-awareness, independence, motivation, confidence, empathy and determination.

 We embrace the Forest School philosophy, which is to encourage and inspire individuals of any age through positive outdoor experiences.

-Lead by our residential Level 3 qualified instructor, students learn about topics such as how to identify local species of plant and wildlife, how to care for and conserve our environment, how to build a den, use tools, dam building, storytelling and role play.
+Instructed by our residential Forest School Leader, students learn about topics such as how to identify local species of plant and wildlife, how to care for and conserve our environment, how to build a den, use tools, dam building, storytelling and role play.

 The students are encouraged to set a series of self-motivated and achievable goals, helping to foster a sense of responsibility and pride in their achievements.